 Even though truck and car towing is our business, we would prefer if accidents didn’t happen in the first place.

-1146 people were killed in car accidents in Australia in 2019.
+1106 people were killed on Australian roads in 2020.
 That’s around 3 people per day.

 We all know speed is the cause of many road accidents, but there are a number of other common contributing factors.
 We’ve compiled a list of road safety tips to help minimise your chances of being in an accident.